stanfordio/skyfall/README.md

    skyfall - A simple CLI for Bluesky data ingest

 USAGE:
-   skyfall [global options] command [command options] [arguments...]
+   skyfall [global options] command [command options]

 VERSION:
    prerelease

 COMMANDS:
-   stream    Sip from the firehose repodump  Dump everyone's repos (as CAR) into a folder hydrate   Hydrate CAR pulls into the same format as the stream help      Shows a list of commands or help for one command
+   stream   Sip from the firehose pull     Pull all content and write it to a file or BigQuery hydrate  Hydrate a folder of .car files into the same format as the stream help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --cache-size value  maximum size of the cache, in bytes (default: 4294967296)